moneil/OSCELOT-DSKTOOL-for-HEROKU/README.md

 1. Set Authorized To Act As User to 'Service Default'.
 2. Click Submit.

-Learn is now ready proceed with the installation.
+Learn is now ready proceed with the installation by clickinng the below button:
+(note as of 07/28 this will not work.
+Incomplete instructions: clone the project and use heroku cli to deploy... $ heroku create, dashboard to set env variables, then heroku push.)

 <a href="https://heroku.com/deploy">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">